ILLIXR/ILLIXR/docs/docs/plugin_README/monado_illixr_runtime_overview.md

     of the standard.

 -   When running ILLIXR without Monado, the ILLIXR runtime is the entry-point.
-    Phonebook and switchboard are initialized and plugins are loaded, among which is the gldemo app.
+    Phonebook and switchboard are initialized and plugins are loaded, among which is the vkdemo app.

 -   When running from Monado, however, as mandated by OpenXR specifications, the application is the entry point.